bekk/bekk-christmas/post/kotlin/receivers.md

 val user = User(username = "Santa", id = 1)
 user.caps {
-    $username
+    username
 }
 ```

 Now we're talking.
 With that change our `caps` function look and behave much more like `apply`.
 Using extension functions and lambdas with receiver types we can make a lot of cool code snippets, and even create amazing domain specific languages!

-Receivers makes it possible us to create some pretty interesting things, but remember that with great syntactical powers comes great responsibilities.
+Receivers make it possible to create some pretty interesting things, but remember that with great syntactical powers comes great responsibilities.